toladata/Knowledgebase/12-learn-toladata/about-this-course.md

 This course is built to give you a comprehensive overview of all functions and functionalities of TolaData in 7 easy lessons.
 You might as well choose to play around the system yourself and only consult this knowledgebase when you get stuck.
 The choice is yours!

+In addition, at the end of the course you'll find a "Train your team" section.
+You might find it useful, if you're planning to implement TolaData in your team or organization.

 ### **Who is this course for?**

 This course is for everyone, but users with low to intermediate levels of computer literacy will benefit the most from it.